ada-game-framework/.github/profile/README.md

 Ryan also rewrote the SDL_Net library for SDL3 as he wasn't happy with it.

+##### ShAda

+I thought about this about 10 years ago and now with SDL3 it kind of makes sense to do it.
+A platform independent Ada based shader language which compiles to SDL3's shader bitcode.

 #### Demos

 There should be demonstration programs / games which show how to actually use the various libraries published here.